Singaporean Mandarin Database

 ETYMOLOGY

-• In the thirteenth century, Prince Sang Nila Utama set off from Bintan Island to Temasek (an old name of Singapore).
+• In the 13th century, Prince Sang Nila Utama set off from Bintan Island for Temasek (an old name of Singapore).
 Upon landing, he encountered a strange, unknown beast.
 An elder told him the beast was known as “Singa” (Singa or Simha, which means “lion” in Sanskrit).
-The Prince regarded the beast as an auspicious creature, and decided to build his empire upon these shores, naming the place “Singapura”.
-“Singapura” was Sanskrit for “Lion City”.
+The Prince regarded the beast as an auspicious creature, and decided to build his empire on the new island, naming the place “Singapura”.
+“Singapura” is Sanskrit for “Lion City”.

-• Even though the name Lion City was attributed to lions, but lions were not known to inhabit Southeast Asia.
-Thus Prince Sang Nila Utama’s discovery of lions may be purely folklore.
-“Lions” may also refer to a group of monks from the Majapahit empire, who may have moved from Java to Temasek in the late thirteenth century.
-As these monks were known for their wild practice forms, they were given the moniker “Lions”.
-In addition, several Southeast Asian cities were known as “Lion Cities” in the olden days, and Temasek could well be one such city.
+• Interestingly, lions are not known to inhabit Southeast Asia.
+Thus Sang Nila Utama’s sighting of a lion may be purely folklore.
+In addition, several Southeast Asian cities were known as “Lion Cities” in the olden days, and Temasek could well have been one such city.

 例句